- What Is It?

 - Surgical masks are of limited value in preventing transmission or infection with most respiratory viruses, especially if they are worn a long time and become moist from breath.
 Masks do not replace the respiratory and hand hygiene measures above.

 - Health care workers should pay close attention to public health guidance about severe respiratory virus outbreaks to reduce their risk of infection.
-For MERS, SARS, and 2019-nCoV, people usually use barriers such as gloves, gowns, and masks during a hospital stay.
+For MERS, SARS, and COVID-19, people usually use barriers such as gloves, gowns, and masks during a hospital stay.

 There is no vaccine for coronaviruses at this time.